sagemath/trac_to_gh/Issue 4434.md

 # Issue 4434: [with patch; needs review] hgmerge massively broken on os x

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4434

 Original creator: was